 Changes to flexible working rules

-Can I refuse flexible working requests?
+As an employer, can I refuse flexible working requests?

-3. The employer can’t recruit more staff
+- The employer is unable to recruit more staff

-5. It will have a negative effect on the ability to meet customer demand
+- Flexible working will have a negative effect on the ability to meet customer demand

-6. It will have a negative effect on performance
+- Flexible working will have a negative effect on performance

 Summary